Agafokleya Poltoratskaya

-Agafokleya A. Poltoratskaya (1737-1822), was a Russian entrepreneur and major landowner.
+Agafokleya Aleksandrovna Poltoratskaya (née Shishkova; 1737-1822), was a Russian entrepreneur and major landowner.
 She and her spouse Mark Poltoratsky were the founders of the noble family of Poltoratsky.
 She was a major business person and landowner of her time, and created a substantial fortune which helped her spouse attain nobility.
 She was a great contributor to the church, and also infamous because of her alleged great mistreatment of her serfs, which reportedly led Emperor Alexander of Russia to have her prosecuted.